Debug Managed Code (C#, Visual Basic, F#, C++/CLI)

-This section covers common debugging problems and techniques for managed applications, or applications written in languages that target the common language runtime, such as Visual Basic, C#, and C++.
+This section covers common debugging problems and techniques for managed applications, or applications written in languages that target the common language runtime, such as Visual Basic, C#, and C++/CLI.
 The techniques described here are high-level techniques.
 First look at the debugger.

 In This Section